pierreleocadie/ScrapeGram/README.md

 ## Setup  ScrapeGram

 In the ```src/``` folder open the ```settings.json``` file.
-Provide your username and password to allow ScrapeGram to log into your Instagram account, and then provide the username of the target you want to collect data on.
+Provide your username and password to allow ScrapeGram to log into your Instagram account.
+Then provide the username of the target you want to collect data on.

 ```json
 "username_account": "your_username",